 Françoise Girard has been President of IWHC since February 2012.
 She is a longtime advocate and expert on women’s health, human rights, sexuality, and HIV and AIDS.
 Prior to that, Françoise was Director of the Public Health Program at Open Society Foundations (OSF), where she was also Regional Director for Central and Eastern Europe and Haiti in the 1990s.
 From 1999 to 2003, she was Senior Program Officer for International Policy at IWHC, and thereafter a consultant for IWHC, the International Planned Parenthood Federation, and DAWN, a network of women’s rights activists from the global South.
 She has played a key role in advocacy on reproductive health and women’s rights with UN agencies and at UN Conferences such as ICPD+5, Beijing+5, General Assembly Special Sessions on HIV/AIDS and on Children, ICPD+10, and the 2005 World Summit (Millennium Development Goals).

-Françoise currently serves on the Advisory Committee of the Health and Human Rights Division of Human Rights Watch, and as a member of the advisory board of the journal Q/C/Q (Population Council).
+Françoise currently serves on the Civil Society External Advisory Panel of the UN Population Fund (UNFPA), and on the Advisory Committee of the Health and Human Rights Division of Human Rights Watch.
 She was the Chair of the Leadership Programme Committee of the 2010 International AIDS Conference, a 20,000+ participant biannual scientific conference.

 Françoise holds an M.A. in Political Science from McGill University and an LL.B. from the Université de Montréal.
-She was a law clerk to Justice Charles Gonthier of the Supreme Court of Canada and is a member of the bar of Quebec.
+She was a law clerk to Justice Charles Gonthier of the Supreme Court of Canada.
 She speaks French, Spanish, and Russian.